dece/RustedIronRing/README.md

 - There is a demo Python binding for some `name_hashes` features in the `bindings/python` dir, that uses [PyO3][pyo3] and thus requires nightly rustc to build.
+- There are a few scripts useful for some testing/modding tasks.

 [pyo3]: https://pyo3.rs/